tohyuting/tp/docs/UserGuide.md

   e.g. if a user enters `n/Alice n/Bob` where both `Alice` and `Bob` are valid, no error will be thrown.
 Instead, the name `Bob` will be used instead of `Alice`.

-* Usage of additional prefixes or forward slashes `/` are not allowed by default except when user chooses to define it in their assigned Macro commands e.g `delete ct/TYPE i/INDEX pd/PRODUCT_NAME` can be used as `delete ct/pw i/1 pd/Panadol` but not `delete ct/pw i/1 pd/Panadol r/Fast relief` nor `delete ct/pw i/1 pd/Panadol/Panadol Strong`.
+* Usage of irrelevant prefixes or forward slashes `/` are not allowed by default except when user chooses to define it in their assigned Macro commands e.g `delete ct/TYPE i/INDEX pd/PRODUCT_NAME` can be used as `delete ct/pw i/1 pd/Panadol` but not `delete ct/pw i/1 pd/Panadol r/Fast relief` nor `delete ct/pw i/1 pd/Panadol/Panadol Strong`.